 Chapter 13 bankruptcy is different because the participation of the debtor in the case is necessary.
 A Chapter 13 debtor has to make monthly payments to the bankruptcy trustee for three to five years before case completion through a repayment plan.
 The court will dismiss the case if the debtor doesn't make payments.

-In Chapter 13, the survivors or the administrator of the deceased debtor's estate must decide how to proceed and petition the court for a course of action.
-The following options are usually available to the survivors; however, the court will take into account the best interests of the parties when deciding what should be done with the case.
+In Chapter 13, the survivors or the administrator of the deceased debtor's estate must decide how to proceed and ask the court to proceed with that course of action.
+The following options are usually available to the survivors; however, the court will take into account the best interests of all affected by the case (parties) when deciding what to do.
+Learn more about Chapter 13 Bankruptcy.

 Survivors can petition the court for a hardship discharge due to the debtor's death.
-If granted, all dischargeable debts will be wiped out and creditors cannot come after the deceased debtor's estate.
-(For more information, see The Chapter 13 Hardship Discharge.)
+If granted, all dischargeable debts will be wiped out, and creditors cannot come after the deceased debtor's estate.
+See Chapter 13 Hardship Discharge for more information.

 Similar to a hardship discharge, survivors can ask the court to convert the case to Chapter 7 to receive a discharge.
 However, some courts do not allow this.
 Whether it will be successful will depend on the court in which the case was filed.

 Courts also have the discretion to proceed with and conclude the Chapter 13 as if the death had not happened.
 The court might order this if it is possible and in the best interest of all the parties.

 Learn more about the Chapter 13 repayment plan and converting a case to Chapter 7 in The Chapter 13 Repayment Plan.